zachwill/flask-engine/README.md

 on GAE), so I thought someone else might find it useful, too.

-Just about everything is ready to go right out of the box -- including `QUnit` for JavaScript tests and a `tests.py` file for Python's `unittest`.
+Just about everything is ready to go right out of the box -- including `QUnit` for JavaScript tests and a `test` directory for Python's `unittest`.
 Also, I included a `style.less` file since I primarily only use the [Less app](http://incident57.com/less/) when writing stylesheets nowadays.

 ## Why should I use it?

-I stumbled a bit figuring out how to add the `unittest` module and setup an `appengine_console.py` file to connect to GAE's remote API, so this skeleton might come in handy for you.
+I stumbled a bit figuring out how to add tests and use the `unittest` module, and also setup an `appengine_console.py` file to connect to GAE's remote API, so this skeleton might come in handy for you.

 I looked at two other Flask GAE skeletons on Github ([flask-gae-skeleton](https://github.com/blossom/flask-gae-skeleton)